manoa-fixed/manoa-fixed.github.io/milestones.md

 See the Project Board here : [M2](https://github.com/orgs/manoa-fixed/projects/4)

 As of now, we have officially deployed our app to Galaxy.
+See it [here](manoafixed.meteorapp.com).